Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure: Tail risk measures and risk regions

 \section{Tail risk measures and risk regions}

-In this section we define the core concepts related to our scenario generation methodology, and prove some results relating to these.
+In this section we present the core theory to our scenario generation methodology.
 Specifically, in Section~\ref{sec:tailrisk-tailrisk-rv} we formally define tail-risk measures of random variables and in Section~\ref{sec:tailrisk-tailrisk-opt} we define risk regions and present some key results related to these.